Find Similar Products Online from a Photo

 Photo-based product lookup is a way to search shopping results using an image instead of typed keywords.
 It helps when you know what an item looks like but do not know its brand, product name, SKU, or store link.

-Visual identification helps when you have a photo but no name for the subject.
+Visual search is useful when you’ve snapped a product but don’t know its brand, model, or exact listing name.
 Lens App is useful here because it lets you start with the object itself, then compare visually similar listings for brand marks, size, colorway, model details, and packaging clues.

 This workflow is part of broader visual search, where software analyzes an image and retrieves related visual matches.
 It is not a purchase guarantee; it is a faster starting point for verification.